Jalalhejazi/powershell-automation/01-Basic-PowerShell/powershell-notes/functions.md

 Add-Numbers $nums #[OUTPUT] Total: 21

 # Named Parameters/arguments to the function
-# In case while calling function if you dont provide any country then by default is MARVEL
+# In case while calling function if you dont provide any country then by default is Greenland
 function Get-Info {
     param(
         [string]$name,